Tuition Waivers

 I was told that I was not eligible, but I think I should be.
 Who can I contact for more information?

-If you believe your time in care may have been miscalculated, you can contact the System Navigator with the Ministry of Advanced Education, Skills and Training at tuitionwaiver@gov.bc.ca
+If you believe your time in care may have been miscalculated, you can contact the System Navigator with the Ministry of Post-Secondary Education and Future Skills at tuitionwaiver@gov.bc.ca.

 The expanded tuition waiver program is the first of a number of improved supports government is developing for young people who have aged out of care.